Ambras Castle: Collections

-Schloss Ambras Innsbruck is a federal museum of the Republic of Austria.
+Ambras Castle is a federal museum of the Republic of Austria.
 It is administratively part of the Kunsthistorisches Museum Vienna and belongs to the KHM-Museumsverband.

 Ferdinand II was one of the most important patrons of the Habsburg family.
 He founded the notable collections of Ambras and had a museum built for them in the rooms of the "Lower Castle", which was constructed according to the most advanced ideas of his time.
 The three Armouries and the Chamber of Art and Wonders were designed and used as a museum from the beginning.

 Spanish Hall

 The Spanish Hall, built between 1569 and 1572, is one of the most important freestanding halls of the Renaissance.
 The picturesque lay-out of the 43 m long hall is dominated by the 27 full-length portraits of the princely rulers of the Tyrol.
 Today rather famous classical concerts take place in this hall.

 Chamber of Art and Wonders

 The Chamber of Art and Wonders of Archduke Ferdinand II is the only Renaissance Kunstkammer which can still be seen in its original place.
 Others had been plundered like the ones in Munich, Prague or Stuttgart, or their character had been changed like in Dresden or Kassel.

 In the Chamber of Art and Wonders at Ambras Castle artificialia, naturalia, scientifica, exotica, and mirabilia are to be seen: natural wonders (rare, unique and excellent things of nature) as well as precious objects, scientific items, toys, or luxury items of the time, and so on.
 In contents the natural and artistic objects represent the programme of the late Renaissance encyclopedic collections.
 The special thing about the Ambras-collections is, that they are still where they were meant to be seen.
 Still you can find corals arranged in cabinet-boxes, turnery made of wood or ivory, glass figures, or porcelain and silk paintings which belong to the oldest European collections of Asian, African and American art (exotica).